 The Council is responsible for a number of services directly connected to the environment.
-Most of these services are provided through the vehicle of a Partnership Agreement between the Council and Northumberland County Council
+Most of these services are provided through a Partnership Agreement between the Council and Northumberland County Council

 This partnership was formed to enhance the level of neighbourhood services provided to residents in Seaton Valley.
 The agreement includes clear guidelines on the aims to be achieved and the levels of service expected, for example, Bus Shelters are washed once a month, grass is now cut at least 24 times during the growing season and footpath edging is completed annually as part of a winter maintenance program.